|Nutrition Facts (per serving)|

 This lentil soup is vegetarian, vegan, low-calorie, and low-fat, and with all those lentils, it's also surprisingly high in protein, with nearly 19 grams per serving.
 It's the perfect vegetarian dinner idea.

-- 1 teaspoon vegetable oil (canola oil, sunflower oil or any kind of cooking oil)
+1 teaspoon vegetable oil (such as canola oil, sunflower oil, or any kind of cooking oil)

-- 4 cups vegetable broth (or use a combination of water and vegetable bouillon cubes)
+4 cups vegetable broth, combination of water and vegetable bouillon cubes

 1 cup dry brown lentils